-Shih Tzu Pregnancy by Janice Jones M.A.
-Published October 2, 2019
+Shih Tzu Pregnancy by Janice Jones M.A. |Last Updated 10-07-2023

-Did you happen to find yourself on this Shih Tzu Pregnancy page because you want to either breed your Tzu or think your baby may be pregnant?

-Either way, you are in the right place.
+Did you find yourself on this Shih Tzu Pregnancy page because you want to breed your Shih Tzu or think your baby may be pregnant?
+Perhaps you are just curious.
+Well, you are in the right place.

-I've experienced hundreds of pregnancies, some uneventful, others that caused me concern, and still others that were heart-wrenching.
+I've experienced hundreds of pregnancies, some uneventful, others that caused me concern, and others that were heart-wrenching.

 Bringing a litter of puppies into the world is a fantastic experience.
 I do hope if you are here, you've made a conscious decision to breed your girl, and now you may want some answers and guidance on how to proceed.

-Sire/Dog: The term used to describe the father of the litter
+Sire/Dog: The term used to describe the father of the litter.

 Whelping: The act of giving birth to puppies